katiestar99/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 Where to find out more
 ======================

-If you'd like to know more about the plans for improving testing Ansible, join the `Testing Working Group <https://github.com/ansible/community/blob/master/meetings/README.md>`_.
+If you'd like to know more about the plans for improving testing Assible, join the `Testing Working Group <https://github.com/assible/community/blob/master/meetings/README.md>`_.